Bad Credit Powersports and ATV Financing Options in 2026

 If you’ve ever bought a car and let the dealer handle the loan part, that’s dealership financing.

-In essence, the dealer contacts its network of lenders to see which is willing to give you a loan.
-This could include financing from the manufacturer but also third-party loan companies.
+In essence, the dealer contacts its network of lenders to find one willing to give you a loan.
+This could include financing from the manufacturer as well as third-party loan companies.
 Dealership financing might be convenient, but stay vigilant.
 Your dealer is under no obligation to shop for the lowest rate for you.

 Also, avoid buy here, pay here lots.
 Buy here, pay here can be tempting if you have bad credit, but many come with predatory interest rates.
 Also known as in-house financing, buy here, pay here loans are funded by the dealership itself.